goxan/PyGRanking/README.md

 # Getting Started

 > Disclaimer: This library is not tested on Windows.
 If you are using Windows, then it's recommended to install Linux Subsystem to make it easier to run this project.
+Also bash was used so some commands will be different for zsh, fish and some others Unix shells.

 ## Installing the project